icegulch/brio4/src/content/products/fing.md

 sku: fing
 og_img: og-topographic-fingerprints-of-the-four-thousand-footers
 cover: /images/products/fing-detail-lit.jpg
-meta_desc: Reminiscent of vintage scientific identification posters, this foil-stamped, 16" x 20" print challenges you to become familiar with the topographic "fingerprints" of all of New Hampshire's 4000-Footers.
+seo_desc: Reminiscent of vintage scientific identification posters, this foil-stamped, 16" x 20" print challenges you to become familiar with the topographic "fingerprints" of all of New Hampshire's 4000-Footers.
 specs: